owntone/owntone-server/README.md

 You will see an error in the log about pairing failure with a HTTP response code that is not 0.
 Solution: Copy-paste the name to be sure to get specials characters right.
-You can also try the pairinghelper script found in scripts-folder of the source.
+You can also try the pairinghelper script located in the scripts-folder of the source.

 #### No response from Remote, possibly a network issue
 If you see an error in the log with a HTTP response code that is 0 it means that